varunsingh04/BridgeLabz-Training/README.md

-# BridgeLabz-CG-Training
+# BridgeLabz-Training

-This repository contains the programs, assignments, and learning outcomes from the **BridgeLabz-CG-Training** program.
+This repository contains the programs, assignments, and learning outcomes from the **BridgeLabz-Training** program.

 ---